 Q: What historical event does the book focus on?

-• A: The book focuses on the 1875 negotiations at the Black Hills Council involving Lakota leaders and U.S. government agents.
+• A: The book focuses on the 1875 Black Hills Council and negotiations over land ownership between the U.S. government and Native American leaders.

 Ai generated